 Named after early 20th century California artist Albert Robert Valentien, the restaurant pays homage to its namesake with its California Craftsman architecture and lavish artwork.
 Guests can expect a sophisticated fine dining experience featuring multiple intimate dining rooms and plush private booths.
 An elegant outdoor patio overlooks the 18th hole of the golf course.

 Farm-to-table lunch and dinner menus are curated by hotel Executive Chef Jeff Jackson and his culinary team.
-Menus feature regional SoCal cuisine made from locally sourced ingredients.
+Menus feature regional Southern California cuisine made from locally sourced ingredients.
 We particularly like the Local’s Lunch set menu.